 Central Diabetes Insipidus

-- A central diabetes insipidus diagnosis is based on a series of tests, including urinalysis and a fluid deprivation test.
+A central diabetes insipidus diagnosis is based on a series of tests, including a fluid deprivation test and urinalysis.

 A fluid deprivation test helps determine whether diabetes insipidus is caused by:

 - Excessive intake of fluid

 - A defect in ADH production

 - A defect in the kidneys' response to ADH.